 So when Business Owners can devise a programme that gives them the best chance of keeping an Employee, while getting them off to the most productive start possible, Onboarding is a must-have.

 In short, a happier employee with a greater propensity to stay.
-There are also some obvious signs in the business:
+What are the more obvious signs in the business?

 Staff up to speed quickly